-The American University of Sharjah is a community of individuals living, working and studying together in order to create the ultimate conditions for learning.
+The American University of Sharjah is a community of individuals living, working and studying together in order to create the ideal conditions for learning.
 Mutual respect and responsibility are imperative if each individual is to flourish and grow in this environment.

-In order for the purpose of the university and its community to be realized and advanced, the rights, responsibilities and reasonable standards of conduct essential to a university community must be delineated.
+In order for the purpose of the university and its community to be realized, the rights, responsibilities and reasonable standards of conduct essential to a university community must be delineated.
 The legally established principles, rules and regulations of the university constitute the basic standards and guidelines for conduct on and off campus.
 The Office of Student Affairs establishes and enforces those rules and regulations.

-(The full text of the student code of conduct is available from the Office of Student Affairs).
+(The full text of the student code of conduct is in the Student Handbook).